 Clinical Experience Evaluations

-- Each clinical student will receive a written mid-term and final performance evaluation by his/her clinical instructor.
+- Each clinical student will receive a written mid-term and final performance evaluation by his/her preceptor.
 Each student will provide a self-evaluation of their performance at this time as well.
 Students will be required to sign this performance evaluation and may provide any input they feel is essential.

-- Clinical students will be required to complete a clinical instructor evaluation at the conclusion of each clinical level 1-6.
-This evaluation should be reviewed with your clinical instructor at the conclusion of your clinical.
+- Clinical students will be required to complete a preceptor evaluation at the conclusion of each clinical level 1-6.
+This evaluation should be reviewed with your preceptor at the conclusion of your clinical.

 - Clinical students will also be required to complete a written performance evaluation on directed observation students performing sport observations.
 Performance evaluation forms can be found in the filing cabinet under “Student Information”.
-Evaluations should be completed and turned in to your clinical instructor the Monday following the observation.
+Evaluations should be completed and turned in to the ATP Director the Monday following the observation.

 Successful Clinical Completion

-Clinical courses 1-6 and Pre-Season Athletic Training Clinical are graded courses.
 A student may only be enrolled in a clinical if they have successfully completed the prerequisites as listed below.
-In addition to the prerequisites listed, all students must possess valid First Aid & CPR PR or BLS certifications in order to register for a clinical.
+In addition to the prerequisites listed, all students must possess valid First Aid & CPR PR or BLS certifications in order to begin a clinical experience.
 Students must maintain valid First Aid & CPR PR or BLS certifications throughout their entire clinical experience.
-Any student who does not meet this requirement will be removed from their clinical, and will be given an “F” grade for that clinical.
+Any student who does not meet this requirement will be given 1 week to meet this requirement, or will be removed from their clinical, and will be given an “F” grade for that clinical.